-A favourite of ours, this is a memory game – and is great way to pass the time in the car or restaurant.
+A favourite of ours, this is a memory game and a great way to pass the time in the car or restaurant.

-- The play continues on so, and gets subsequently harder.
-A player goes out of the game if they forget one of the items said prior to their go, and the winner is last player remaining in game.
+- The play continues on and on, and gets harder as the list grows.
+A player goes out of the game if they forget one of the items said prior to their go, and the winner is the last player remaining in game.

-The first person draws a head and folds the page so the others can see it – they then pass this page onto the next player, and they must draw the body (not knowing what the head looks like).
-They then fold so that head and body cannot be seen, and next player draws the legs.
+Fold a piece of paper into 3 even strips.
+The first person draws a head on the first strip and folds the page so the others can’t see it.
+The page is then passed onto the next player, and they must draw the upper body (not knowing what the head looks like).
+They then fold so that head and body cannot be seen, and next player draws the lower body/legs.
 They then unfold the page and the results are usually hilarious.